deanc/xbar-nordpool/README.md

 # Tweak

 The threshold is hardcoded to 8c/kWh at the moment.
 You can edit the file as you see fit.

-# Future enhancements and wishes

-- Add a submenu "Tomorrow" as the first item and show tomorrow's data if possible to get with the plugin we're pulling the data from.